-• (dot) pointer to the current line; = operator; yields line number; р command; prints specific lines; +n operator; increments dot by n ; default $n = 1$; -n operator; decrements dot by n ; default $n = 1$; \$ pointer to the last line of the file; , shorthand notation for the range "1,\$"; • shorthand notation for the range ".,\$"; k command; creates a pointer to a specific line; / / command; initiates a forward search for the string of characters enclosed ?? command; initiates a backward search for the string of characters enclosed between the guestion marks; metacharacter: matches any single character when used in a search string: n metacharacter; strips away the special meaning (if any) of the character n when used in a search string: \$ metacharacter; when specified as the last character in a search string, ^ metacharacter; when specified as the first character in a search string, matches the string at the beginning of a line; n metacharacter; matches zero or more adjacent occurrences of the character n when used in a search string; [] metacharacters; match any one of the characters enclosed between them when used in a search string; ^ metacharacter; stands for "any character except" when specified as the first character inside [], causing the braces to match any one character not enclosed between them: $\{\ldots, \}$ metacharacters: match a specified number of occurrences of the single χ(···· λ) character enclosed between them when used in a search string.
+• (dot) pointer to the current line; = operator; yields line number; р command; prints specific lines; +n operator; increments dot by n ; default $n = 1$; - n operator; decrements dot by n ; default $n = 1$; \$ pointer to the last line of the file; , shorthand notation for the range "1,\$"; ; shorthand notation for the range ".,\$"; k command; creates a pointer to a specific line; // command; initiates a forward search for the string of characters enclosed between the slashes: ?? command; initiates a backward search for the string of characters enclosed between the question marks; • metacharacter; matches any single character when used in a search string; n metacharacter; strips away the special meaning (if any) of the character n when used in a search string; \$ metacharacter; when specified as the last character in a search string, matches the string at the end of a line: ^ metacharacter; when specified as the first character in a search string, matches the string at the beginning of a line; n metacharacter; matches zero or more adjacent occurrences of the character n when used in a search string; [] metacharacters; match any one of the characters enclosed between them when used in a search string; ^ metacharacter; stands for "any character except" when specified as the first character inside [], causing the braces to match any one character not enclosed between them: \{\} metacharacters; match a specified number of occurrences of the single character enclosed between them when used in a search string.